mpenet/thera/README.md

 ### Schema

-Still a work in progress, only works for decoding at the moment.
+It is used for decoding only at the moment.

     (defschema User